helkey/url-shorten/README.md

 ### AWS Spot Instances
 Cloud vendors such as AWS have reserved instances which can be held and operated indefinitely.
-Vendors also offer much less expensive spot instances, which are priced on an instantaneous 'spot price' model, and can preempted whenever someone bids a higher price for them.
+Vendors also offer much less expensive spot instances, which are priced on an instantaneous 'spot price' model, and can be preempted whenever someone bids a higher price for them.

 When using spot instances to handle traffic overflow, enough reserved instances should still be maintained at a baseline level to ensure meeting service level availability objectives.
-It addition, account limits on the maximum number of spot instances should be checked to verify maximum capacity under heavy traffic.
+In addition, account limits on the maximum number of spot instances should be checked to verify maximum capacity under heavy traffic.

 Spot instances will be preempted frequently, so they need to handle a termination command (`shutdown -h`)